walterjgsp/algorithms/README.md

 For any suggestion on algorithm, problem or data structure, just open an issue with question label.

 This repo contains questions from LeetCode (most of them), HackerRank, CodeSignal and LintCode.
-We suggest you to try their platform so you can get new problems and articles about algorithms.
+We suggest you try their platform so you can get new problems and articles about algorithms.

 The documentation for this project can be found at: <https://walterjgsp.github.io/algorithms/>

-The problmes list can be found at [Problems](PROBLEMS.md)
+The problems list can be found at [Problems](PROBLEMS.md)

 ## Run C++